Muria Strait

-Muria Strait was a strait that once existed and connected Java and Muria Island.
-This strait was once a bustling trading area, with trading cities such as Demak, Jepara, Pati, and Juwana.
-In around 1657, river deposits that emptied into this strait were carried to the sea so that the strait was getting shallower and disappeared, so that Muria Island merged with Java Island.
+The Muria Strait (Indonesian: Selat Muria) was a former strait that once separated the island of Muria from the northern coast of Central Java, Indonesia.
+The strait historically flowed between Mount Muria to the north and the present-day regencies of Jepara, Kudus, and Pati to the south.
+In geological terms, it served as a shallow marine channel that connected the Java Sea in the north with estuarine and riverine systems to the south.
+Over the centuries, the strait gradually silted up due to sedimentation from nearby rivers such as the Wulan, Serang, and Juwana, and by around the 17th to 18th centuries, the Muria Strait had disappeared entirely, with the former island of Muria becoming part of mainland Java.

+The Muria Strait once played a significant role in the regional geography and maritime activity of northern Java.
+It provided a natural waterway that facilitated trade, fishing, and transport between settlements on either side.
+Archaeological and historical records suggest that the strait may have influenced the development of early port towns and settlements in the area, including Jepara, which was a prominent seaport in the Majapahit and Demak Sultanate periods.
+The presence of the strait also influenced the distribution of mangrove forests, estuarine ecosystems, and deltaic landscapes that remain partially preserved in the coastal zones of Pati and Jepara today.

 Geography

 The Muria Strait is currently included in the main non-structural plain, which means that it is estimated that in a period in the past the area was an ocean.

 Muria Island

 At the time of the Muria Strait there was an island called Muria Island.
 The landscape of Muria Island itself consists of Mount Muria which is located in the middle.
 While in the southern part there are Patiayam hills which were formed from the volcanic activity of Mount Muria in the past (some examples are Maar Bambang, Maar Gunungrowo, and Maar Gembong).

 Paleontological records state that the Patiayam hills area has various fossils of ancient buffalo (Bos bubalis paleokarbau), banteng (Bos bibos paleosondaicus, deer family/Cervidae (Cervus zwaani), wild boar family, elephant, stegodon elephant, hippopotamus family, tiger family, turtle family, and mollusk fossils.

 On this island are also located the capital cities of the northern coast of Java, such as Jepara, Kudus, and Pati.